 NOTES

-- The character limit for user profile field values is approximately 32k characters, regardless of data type.
+- The character limit for field values is approximately 32k characters, regardless of data type.

 - Nested fields count towards the project’s limit for user profile fields (1000).